NicolasRochaPacheco/Core101/docker/README.md

     $ sudo usermod -aG docker $USER
     $ newgrp docker

 As the installation commands, those commands come from Ubuntu [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/).
 We invite you to check your OS documentation if you are not using Ubuntu.
 We also encourage you to check the documentation if any error shows up during the installation process.
+To test if Docker was installed successfully do:

+    $ docker run hello-world

+If the previous command shows a Hello World! on the console output, Docker was installed succesfully.
+Add `sudo` if you are still using root permisions with Docker.

 ## Building the Core101 image
-TBW (To be written)
+As Docker is installed, you should build the Docker image to synthetize and run Core101 tests.
+To build the Docker image execute the following commands.
+Please make sure that this folder is your current directory.

+    $ docker build -t core101:latest .

+Once the image is built, you have to create a new container from the image.
+When you use the `run` command in Docker it creates a new containter, so it must be used only once.

+    $ docker run -it --name core101 core101:latest

+As the container is started a bash console is executed.
+To exit the container just use the `exit` command, all the changes will be saved.
+To restart the container after exiting, use:

+    $ docker start -ai core101

+Again, do not use the `run` command attempting to restart a container.